Best School Websites of 2026 – Learn From These Top School Web Design Examples

 - Mobile-friendly view toggle (month/list)

-Engaging Visuals & Videos
+5. Why Are Engaging Visuals & Videos Necessary?

-- Pages with video content see 88% more time spent on-site on average.
+Pages with video content see 88% more time spent on-site on average.
 Invest in authentic, high-quality visuals—student interviews, campus walkthroughs, classroom action shots.
 Avoid stock imagery whenever possible.
+Visual elements to include:

 - Background video headers